Being Kind Is As Good For You As It Is For Others

 We have no idea what is going on in anyone else's life … on a grand scale or in one particular bad moment.

-So when a customer is pissed off, it's rarely just about the files they can't download or them misunderstanding your offer.
+So when a customer is upset, it's rarely just about the files they can't download or them misunderstanding your offer.

 Or when your partner is a little grouchy when they come home from work and you take that on as something personal.

-When we get into our defensive, it does nothing to help the situation.
+When we get into our defensive mode, it does nothing to help the situation.
 And really, just makes it worse.
-Every single time.
+Every. single. time.

 Step back and hear what they are saying – even when it's expressed without direct words.
 Don't make it about you.

-Help that customer download those files or issue the refund if necessary.
-Don't even address any personal attacks.
-Just deal with the issues kindly and professionally.
-Better yet, OUTSOURCE all your customer support to a 3rd party who won't take it personally and can deal with it professionally.
+Help that customer resolve their issue; issue a refund if necessary.
+Don't even address any personal attacks, just deal with the issues kindly and professionally.
+Better yet, outsource all your customer support to a 3rd party who won't take it personally and can deal with it professionally.

 I haven't experienced a grouchy partner in a long time, but you know what I'd do if I had a partner who came home grouchy?
 If he was receptive, I'd rub his back, get lost in the healing feeling of touch and patiently allow it to work it's magic on the grumpmeister.
 Then we'd both be happy and connected once again.

 There is something about humanity where we feel we don't want to be in a one-down position and I agree.
-I'm not going to kiss the boots of any asshole.
-But I'm never going to stoop to his level.
+I'm not going to kiss the boots of any a**hole.
+But I'm never going to stoop to his level either.
 It costs me absolutely nothing to respond with kindness and get on with my day.
-But it costs my peace, sense of self and lowers my vibration when I decide to also be an asshole.
+But it costs my peace, sense of self and lowers my vibration when I decide to also be the a**hole.